Aspira Women’s Health (NASDAQ:AWH) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) in a research report issued to clients and investors on Saturday.
+Investment analysts at StockNews.com initiated coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Get Free Report) in a note issued to investors on Sunday.
 The firm set a “sell” rating on the stock.

-Aspira Women’s Health (NASDAQ:AWH – Free Report) last announced its earnings results on Thursday, May 11th.
+Aspira Women’s Health (NASDAQ:AWH – Get Free Report) last announced its quarterly earnings data on Thursday, May 11th.
 The company reported ($10.94) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.75) by ($10.19).
-The business had revenue of $2.32 million during the quarter, compared to the consensus estimate of $2.30 million.
-Aspira Women’s Health had a negative return on equity of 291.79% and a negative net margin of 278.48%.
-Research analysts forecast that Aspira Women’s Health will post -2.04 EPS for the current fiscal year.
+The business had revenue of $2.32 million during the quarter, compared to analyst estimates of $2.30 million.
+Aspira Women’s Health had a negative net margin of 278.48% and a negative return on equity of 291.79%.
+Equities research analysts predict that Aspira Women’s Health will post -2.04 EPS for the current fiscal year.

 About Aspira Women’s Health